AmanGarg0303/assignment_6/README.md

 All the data shown here is dynamic and coming directly from mongoDB, you can change the selected month to see the data of different months.

+Here pagination might not work as expected because the limit of single-page is 10, and there are less than 10 products in each month.

 ![Dashboard](screenshots/dashboard.png)

 ![Statistics](screenshots/statistics.png)